-Leica S Typ 007 versus Nikon D810
+Leica S Typ 007 vs Nikon D810

-The Leica S (Typ 007) and the Nikon D810 are two professional cameras that were announced, respectively, in September 2014 and June 2014.
+The Leica S (Typ 007) and the Nikon D810 are two professional cameras that were officially introduced, respectively, in September 2014 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S Typ 007) and a full frame (D810) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 36.2 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 36.2 MP.

 Body comparison: Leica S Typ 007 vs Nikon D810

 The physical size and weight of the Leica S Typ 007 and the Nikon D810 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.